Fury-Labs/furya/tests/localosmosis/README.md

-# LocalOsmosis
+# LocalFurya

-LocalOsmosis is a complete Osmosis testnet containerized with Docker and orchestrated with a simple docker-compose file.
-LocalOsmosis comes preconfigured with opinionated, sensible defaults for a standard testing environment.
+LocalFurya is a complete Furya testnet containerized with Docker and orchestrated with a simple docker-compose file.
+LocalFurya comes preconfigured with opinionated, sensible defaults for a standard testing environment.

-LocalOsmosis comes in two flavors:
+LocalFurya comes in two flavors:

 1. No initial state: brand new testnet with no initial state.
 2. With mainnet state: creates a testnet from a mainnet state export

-Both ways, the chain-id for LocalOsmosis is set to 'localfurya'.
+Both ways, the chain-id for LocalFurya is set to 'localfurya'.

 ## Prerequisites